 By: Tom Ingram – Coastal Windows & Exteriors

 Have you ever had someone say, ‘I think I passed your house?’
 Maybe you need to add to your home’s curb appeal.
 Whether you are looking to sell your home or improve your home to truly make it yours, curb appeal is critical when it comes to that quick sell and/or having the warm fuzzy feeling inside (the wow factor) when you pull into your driveway after a long day.
 Great curb appeal is something that everyone wants, but few know where to start.
-Some projects can be a little expensive but there are many ways to save yourself money by doing the little things to improve the aesthetics of your home.
+Although some projects are costly, there are many ways to save money by doing small improvements to enhance your home’s aesthetics.

 Here are 12 ways to improve your home’s curb appeal from the huge projects that will cost you thousands to the little ones that take little to zero money, but make a big difference.